The Real Unemployment Rate-

 So from the above table we can see how the sub-sets work.
 Of the 88.6 million not in the labor force in September 2012 82.2 million do not want a job i.e. they are retired, stay at home moms, students, etc. That leaves 6.4 million that want a job.
 Of those, 3.2 million didn’t even look in the last 12 months.
 Of those that looked but not in the last 4 weeks (if they had looked they would be classified with the unemployed) 632 thousand are not available to work that leaves 2.5 million who are theoretically available to work but of those 1.7 million really aren’t available to work because they have family responsibilities, are in school or are disabled.

-That makes me wonder about those who haven’t even looked in a whole year.
+That makes me wonder about those who haven’t even looked for a job in a whole year.
 Theoretically they should be broken down into the same categories as those who have looked.
 How many are: Not available to work, have family responsibilities, are in school or disabled?
 If the same percentages hold as for those who have searched for work, only about 25% are really available for work.

 What is the True Unemployment Rate? – Is the Government Fudging the numbers?